Avinjay/CICD_project1/README.md

 The script uses environment variables to store sensitive information such as the GitHub PAT and the GITHOME directory.
 You can customize the following options:

 * `GITHUB_PAT`: The GitHub Personal Access Token
 * `GITHOME`: The directory where the script will store the cloned repository.
-Make the changes as per your system folder structure and place python & Shell script one folder behind of GITHOME
+Make the changes as per your system folder structure and place python & Shell script one folder behind of GITHOME. the env file is not placed here for security reason because it will expose PAT.

 ## Usage